MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

     ![Add subarea](media/add-subarea.PNG "Add subarea")

-7. In the **Properties** tab on the right side of the screen, in the **Entity** field, select the name of the entity you created in [Step One of this topic](#step-1-create-a-new-entity-in-the-common-data-service) to link the subarea.
+7. In the **Properties** tab on the right side of the screen, in the **Entity** field, select the name of the entity you created in [Step 1: Create a new entity in Common Data Service](#step-1-create-a-new-entity-in-common-data-service) to link the subarea.

     ![Link subarea](media/link-subarea.PNG "Link subarea")